Demindiro/toa/README.md

 Type 0 is a regular file, type 1 is a directory and type 2 is a symbolic link.

+Regular files and directory entries use a hash, symbolic links use an offset + length in the same name array for the path.

 Names are stored after the entry array.

 Modified time is in terms of microseconds.

 Entries MUST be sorted by name.
 Names blob MUST be in order of the entries.
+Symbolic link paths MUST follow immediately after the corresponding name.

 !!! note This increases the chances of identical directories being deduplicated.